Brief: In this article, we list some of the best email clients for Linux desktop.

 BlueMail is available for Linux as a Snap, DEB package, and RPM package.
 The snap package should be suitable for every Linux distribution.

 You will not find it listed in your software center or the repositories unless you have snap integrated.

 Note: Needs manual configuration for email accounts.

-Claws Mail is lightweight email client using GTK+ interface that focuses on giving a familiar user experience to popular email clients while providing some extra functionalities like RSS aggregator.
+Claws Mail is a lightweight email client using a GTK+ interface that focuses on giving a familiar user experience to popular email clients while providing some extra functionalities like RSS aggregator.